 Magnolia Trees in Winter

-All the magnolias in our range are deciduous trees; they will loose their leaves in winter and go into dormancy.
+All the magnolias in our range are deciduous trees; they will lose their leaves in winter and go into dormancy.
 Magnolia trees are fully hardy, but as they flower very early in the year, the flowers are particularly susceptible to late winter frosts.

 The best way to prevent this is to plant the tree in a very sheltered and sunny location.
 Younger plants can also be protected with horticultural sacking or even some bin liners.